P9-CovertCommunication/Exercises/Performance and Reliability Analyses of Communication Network/T4_Congestion_control/T4_Congestion_control.md

 # T4.
 Performance and Reliability Analysis of Communication Networks

-## This is the property of the Authors, we gladly accept donations in the form of beer.
+## This is the property of the Authors, we gladly accept donations in the form of beer

 - Authors: Anders Bundgaard and Nicolai Lyholm
-- Date:
+- Date: 11/11/2024

 ## Task 1.
 What is congestion?
 Discuss ways to control congestion